phi-grib/namastox/README.md

 ## Configuration

-After installation is completed, you must run the configuration command to configure the directory where flame will place the risk assessments.
+After installation is completed, you must run the configuration command to configure the directory where NAMASTOX will place the risk assessments.
 If NAMASTOX has not been configured previously the following command

 ```bash
 namastox -c config